etlweather/understanding-networking/chapter-switching.md

 In theory, the MAC address is unique for every device and therefore accurately identifies a device.
-However, with this scheme, there is a potential for a total of 281,474,976,710,656 devices, if every manufacturers use every single one of their assigned numbers.
+However, with this scheme, there is a potential for a total of 281,474,976,710,656 devices, if every manufacturer use every single one of their assigned numbers.
 So in reality, there will eventually be an overlap.

 Moreover, it is very easy to fake a MAC address.
 Therefore, security through